 1. Don’t speed – it’s not worth the risk or the cost

 Many people try to justify that driving faster gets you to your destination sooner.
 Occasionally, this may be true, but is the time you save worth the risk of a collision, injuries and fines?
 Consider a 25 km trip on a highway:

 - Travelling at the posted 100 km/h speed limit will take you 15 minutes

-In this case, you only save one minute and 22 seconds.
-However, this doesn’t factor in traffic congestion or traffic lights when you get off the highway – both of which are likely to eliminate this minor time savings.
-At the same time, studies estimate speeding increases your risk of a crash by 30%.
+In this case, you save two minutes and 30 seconds.
+But this doesn’t factor in traffic congestion or traffic lights when you get off the highway – both of which are likely to eliminate this minor time savings.

 Speeding also costs you money.
-In addition to the potential fines from law enforcement and the increased risk of a collision, aggressive accelerating and braking uses more fuel and wears out your brakes faster.
-An aggressive driver is likely to use 25% more fuel than an average driver, which can cost a regular commuter an extra $500 per year.
+In addition to the potential fines from law enforcement and the increased risk of a collision, aggressive accelerating and braking uses more fuel, and wears out your brakes and tires faster.
+Aggressive driving techniques can increase fuel consumption by up to 25%, which can cost a regular commuter an extra $500 per year.
 In addition to driving the speed limit, these techniques can help you cut fuel costs:

 You may think you’re a great multi-tasker, but did you know that humans are only consciously able to attend to one task at a time?
 It’s not possible to pay full attention to driving while completing another task – like texting, changing the radio or eating.

 Even if it only takes you two seconds to look at your device, you’ve already doubled your risk of a collision.
 At 100 km/h, you’ll travel 52 meters in two seconds – nearly the length of a hockey rink – over which the road conditions can drastically change.

 Along with substantial fines and demerit points, distracted driving penalties can include licence suspension and even vehicle seizure.
 From both a safety and financial perspective, distracted driving is a bad idea, so stay focused on the road.